jacquie77917/Development-/HTMLCSS/HTMLCSS-NOTES/HTML-NOTES-1.md

 Add a `value` attribute to both radio buttons.
 For convenience, set the button's `value` attribute to the same value as its `id` attribute.

+*Like radio buttons, form data for selected checkboxes are `name` / `value` attribute pairs.
+While the `value` attribute is optional, it's best practice to include it with any checkboxes or radio buttons on the page.

 ```html
 <input id="" value="" name="">
 ```